SlicData/classic-mech-builder/README.md

 # Classic Mech Builder

-A web application for building and managing BattleTech mechs, with automated data import from MegaMek MTF files.
+A web application for building and managing BattleTech collections, with automated data import from MegaMek MTF files.

 ## 🏗️ Project Architecture